Yortw/Yort.Eftpos.Verifone.PosLink/README.md

 # Yort.Eftpos.Verifone.PosLink
-.Net implementation of the Verifone PosLink protocol for EFTPOS pinpads
+An **unofficial** .Net implementation of the Verifone PosLink protocol for EFTPOS pinpads

 # UNDER CONSTRUCTION - NOTHING TO SEE HERE